zeevolution/software-patterns/README.md

-# Software Patterns
+# Software Design Architecture & Implementations

-This repository contains some studies and implementation examples regarding all possible well know software patterns.
-The idea is to serve as a study guide for young software developers who seek to improved their development skills.
+This repository serves as a study guide for young software developers who seek to improve their development skills.
+Here, you'll find many software development topics which are intent to cover basic definitions and usage examples.

 ### Index